 Social factors often play a large role in health.
 For example, if an individual is lacking stable housing, proper nutrition, transportation to medical appointments, or understanding of their diagnosis, existing health conditions will only get worse, even if medical care is available.
 In 2014, UNC created its Community Health Department as a bridge to connect health care and social services, with the goal of improving health outcomes for at-risk individuals.

-Another innovative program that UNC offers is the evidence-based Chronic Disease Self-Management Program (CDSMP), which uses trained peer health educators to educate individuals with chronic diseases on how to better manage their illness.
-UNC has several peer health educators trained through Stanford University to offer the program in both English and Spanish, as well as to focus on specific topics, such as diabetes and pain management.
+Another Community Health service line is the offering of several evidence-based programs including the Chronic Disease Self-Management Program (CDSMP), which uses trained peer health educators to support individuals with chronic diseases on how to better manage their illness.
+Other evidence-based programs available focus on Arthritis, Diabetes, smoking cessation, and chronic pain.

 For more information, contact UNC’s Director of Community Health and Aging, Sarah Bodnar, at 570-346-6203 x111.